jakshin/yazpt/README.md

 ### Without a framework

-Yazpt doesn't require a framework - to start using it, you can just `source` its main file, yazpt.zsh-theme, on demand or in your .zshrc file.
+Yazpt doesn't require a framework - to start using it, you can just `source yazpt.zsh-theme`, on demand or in your `.zshrc` file.
 To install, clone the git repo to a location of your choice:

 ```sh
 git clone https://github.com/jakshin/yazpt ~/.yazpt